williamzhang88/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-This contains selected solutions to leetcode problems produced by yours truly.
+This repository contains selected solutions to leetcode problems.
-Avaliable for public usage and reference
+Avaliable for public usage and reference.